 Are you a young person interested in the trades but not sure which one?
-Melbourne Polytechnic’s Victorian Certificate of Applied Learning (VCAL) Ticket to a Trade Senior is six month program that will give you the opportunity to find out what trade you might like to undertake in the future.
+Melbourne Polytechnic’s Victorian Certificate of Applied Learning (VCAL) Ticket to a Trade Senior program is six month course designed to give you the opportunity to find out what trade you might like to undertake in the future.

 Determine your future in the trades

 The VCAL is an accredited senior school completion certificate, and completion of this course will earn you the VCAL at Senior level.

 The VCAL Ticket to a Trade program is for young learners who have not completed Year 12 and wish to develop their literacy, numeracy, personal and work related skills while experiencing different trades.
 Students participate in taster sessions in the building and construction departments.
 This will help you make informed choices about your future study path.

 VCAL Ticket to a Trade can also be undertaken at Foundation or Intermediate levels.